quicwg/base-drafts/draft-ietf-quic-http.md

 Ordering of a PUSH_PROMISE or DUPLICATE_PUSH in relation to certain parts of the response is important.
-The server SHOULD send PUSH_PROMISE or DUPLICATE_PUSH frames prior to sending any frames that reference the promised responses.
+The server SHOULD send PUSH_PROMISE or DUPLICATE_PUSH frames prior to sending HEADERS or DATA frames that reference the promised responses.
 This reduces the chance that a client requests a resource that will be pushed by the server.